gustavoalcantara/data-portfolio/README.md

 # Data Analysis Portfolio

 This is my professional data analysis portfolio.
-You can check out my work using the links below.
-You can check out my work using the links below.
-It is divided into sections. </p>
+You can check out my work using the links below. </p>

 ## Visualizations